jdossgollin/lab-guide/docs/open.md

 ### Public communication

 Some of our work is of general public interest or has the potential to inform policy.
-It would be unfair to allow only the best-educated members of the public to have access to this research -- particularly since the effects of floods and inadequate infrastructure disproportionately affect members of vulnerable and minoritized communities.
+It would be unethical to allow only the best-educated members of the public to have access to this research -- particularly since the effects of floods, unsafe water, and inadequate infrastructure disproportionately affect members of vulnerable and marginalized communities.
-To try to ensure that all members of the public have access to our research, we:
+To attempt to ensure that all members of the public have access to our research, we:

 * summarize findings in non-technical blog posts
 * translate papers and communications as appropriate